-Maintenance & Operations Responsibilities
+Maintenance and Operations Responsibilities

-The Chief Maintenance Engineer will designate the AAH Program Manager.
+The State Maintenance Engineer will designate the AAH Program Manager.
 This position will be responsible for:

 - 1. Establishing and maintaining standard procedures to provide uniform implementation of the statewide AAH Program. - 2.
-Providing, maintaining and updating a statewide network database containing all participant information and standard forms, agreements, correspondence letters, and recognition certificates for the AAH Program. - 3.
+Providing, maintaining, and updating a statewide network database containing all participant information and standard forms, agreements, correspondence letters, and recognition certificates for the AAH Program. - 3.
 Developing, producing, updating, and distributing to the regions all public information on the AAH Program.
-This includes brochures, safety literature, safety videos and State Department of Transportation web site. - 4.
-Maintaining records on all participating sponsored contractors including proof of insurance, and activity reports.

-- 5. Coordinating or assisting the regions in coordination of AAH partnerships through out the State including litter control and enhancement efforts. - 6.
-Overseeing and commenting on all procedures and issues relating to the AAH Program including review of all proposed agreements which include enhancement activities other than litter control prior to signature. - 7.
+This includes brochures, safety literature, safety videos, and the WSDOT Web site. - 4.
+Maintaining records on all participating sponsored contractors including proof of insurance, and monthly reports. - 5.
+Assisting the regions in coordination of AAH partnerships throughout the state including litter control and enhancement efforts. - 6.
+Overseeing and commenting on all procedures and issues relating to the AAH Program, including review of all proposed agreements which include enhancement activities other than litter control prior to signature. - 7.
 Pay premiums or assessments required under the Revised Code of Washington (RCW) 51.12.035 to secure medical aid benefits under Chapter 51.36 RCW for all volunteers participating in the Program. - 8.
-Record all agreement information and participant activity on the state-wide AAH Database and update as needed.
+Record all agreement information and participant activity on the statewide AAH Database and update as needed.